hndregjoni/codejudger-team/Besjana.md

 # Student wiki: Besjana

+## Week 9
+After Hysen lost in a bet, it was decided that I was leader for the week.
+Actually the bet started from the end of last week, meaning on Friday when we usually have our weekly meetings with the rest of the teams (classmates).
+I distributed some tasks and that went relatively well.
+As for the work I did besides managerial duties, I started working on frontend, more concretely on the Login page.

+## Week 8
+Diagrams are an important part of the project, and they also take up most of the work that need to be done.
+The focus of the week in regards to diagrams were state diagrams and activity diagrams.
+I created some activity diagrams based on the UC tables I have previously uploaded (it was almost seamless the transition).
+I also refined the state diagram which Hysen had conceptualised, mostly visually and some syntax.

+Programming wise, I installed the necessary apps that our team will be using in terms of developing the webapp.
+I will be in charge of frontend and will base of the wireframes to start coding .

 ## Week 7
 Work that I accomplished this week:
 		- Be a leader for a day (in the absence of 	Hysen)m